Shoes01/gameattempt2/ROADMAP.md

   - [ ] Rename Mech class to Propulsion class
   - [x] Create global_variables.py to store some constants
     - [ ] Should other constants be moved there..?
-  - [ ] Remove Cursor from list of entities, and update the rendering code to reflect this.
+  - [ ] Remove Cursor from list of entities, and update the rendering code to reflect this
+  - [ ] The move function should be the one that cares about obstacles
 - [ ] Terrain
   - [ ] Consider using NumPy arrays to store map information
 - [ ] Revisit turn structure